 It is best to think of the “Parkinson’s Plus” syndromes as the sisters of Parkinson’s disease.

 Although many diseases are similar to Parkinson’s disease, the changes they produce and their symptoms are slightly different.
 It’s why we think of these diseases as the sisters of Parkinson’s disease.
-Another name for them are the “Parkinson’s Plus” syndromes.
+Another name for them is the “Parkinson’s Plus” syndromes.

 There are three common Parkinson’s Plus syndromes.

 Which Symptoms May Indicate a Parkinson’s Plus Syndrome?

-If you are showing any of the following symptoms, you may have a Parkinson’s Plus syndrome.
-These symptoms are red flags.
-Meaning that if you have one of these symptoms, your doctor is supposed to pause and think.
+If you have any of the following features, you may have a Parkinson’s Plus syndrome.
+These features are called “red flags”.
+This means that if you have one of these symptoms, your doctor is supposed to pause and think.

 What is the Treatment for a Parkinson’s Plus Syndrome?

 The treatment for a Parkinson’s Plus syndrome is the same as the treatment for Parkinson’s disease itself.

-Many patients respond to levodopa.
-However, what’s challenging is that sometimes levodopa does not have a dramatic effect.
+Many patients respond to Levodopa.
+However, what’s challenging is that sometimes Levodopa does not have a dramatic effect.
 It may also happen that this effect may not last for many years.
-Therefore, the response to treatment is unpredictable, although some patients with Parkinson’s Plus syndromes do respond positively.
+Therefore, the response to levodopa is somewhat unpredictable.

 - In PSP, the patient frequently falls backwards because the areas of the brain responsible for balance are not functioning well.
 In this case, balance training can help.

 What is Progressive Supranuclear Palsy (PSP)?